 Yes.
 Before your in-person visit, I assemble a private shortlist of currently-listed and off-market properties matching your criteria.
 Each property receives a personal video walkthrough covering architect's intent, lot characteristics, and honest pros and cons — so your on-the-ground visit focuses on final-round candidates only.

 Yes.
 A meaningful share of transactions in The Dominion — particularly at the upper end — occur off-market through private channels.
-As a resident and HOA Board member, I frequently learn of homes quietly coming available weeks before they would appear on the MLS.
+As a resident, HOA Board member and member of the top luxury real estate group in San Antonio, I frequently learn of homes quietly coming available weeks before they would appear on the MLS.
 Relocating buyers benefit significantly from engaging a resident agent early.

 Whether you're 30 days out or 18 months out, the right first move is a private intake call.
 No pressure, no premature property pitches — just honest answers about the community, the market, and what a well-run relocation looks like for your specific situation.